Police Conduct Search, Strike Operation In DI Khan - UrduPoint

 Police Conduct Search, Strike Operation In DI Khan

-Dera Ismail Khan, (UrduPoint / Pakistan Point News - 9th Oct, 2024) The Dera District Police on Wednesday conducted search and strike operations in the limits of Parova police station against criminal elements to ensure security in DI Khan.
+Dera Ismail Khan, (UrduPoint / Pakistan Point News - 12th Oct, 2024) The Dera District Police conducted search and strike operations in the limits of various police station against criminal elements to ensure security in DI Khan.

-According to the police spokesman, on the direction of District Police Officer Dera Nasir Mahmood, teams of Parova Police station conducted search and strike operation and snap checking.
+According to the police spokesman, on the direction of District Police Officer Dera Nasir Mahmood, various teams of police conducted search and strike operation and snap checking.

-Police team led by SHO Gul Sher Khan conducted checks on vehicles, motorbikes, and pedestrians, focusing on potential security threats and illegal activities in the region.
+Police personnel conducted checks on vehicles, motorbikes, and pedestrians, focusing on potential security threats and illegal activities in the region.

 Recent Stories